Seat Leon Estate review

 If comfort is a priority, and it will be to many estate buyers, it’s best to stick with SE, SE Dynamic or one of the Xcellence trims.
 You’ll feel potholes and pimples rounded off a little better and it’s less fidgety, too.
 However, the rival Skoda Octavia Estate and Toyota Corolla Touring Sports are even more supple.

-Seat Leon Estate 2020 rear tracking
+Seat Leon Estate rear cornering

 Handling